-Dr Peter Greave is ORE Catapult’s Senior Research Structural Engineer who responsible for projects involving structural design and testing of wind turbine blades.
+Dr Peter Greave is ORE Catapult’s Principal R&D Engineer – Blade Structures and is responsible for projects involving structural design and testing of wind turbine blades.
 Since completing his doctoral studies on bi-axial fatigue testing of blades, Peter has continued to be heavily involved in the development of the technology (which aims to perform a faster and more realistic fatigue test on blades by accounting for the fact that in real life blades are continually bent about two axes at once) with tests on a 40m, 62m, 88m blade (the largest in the world at the time) and is now once more involved in testing the longest blade in the world – the 107m blade manufactured by LM Wind Power for the GE Haliade-X.

 Peter is also an experienced structural analyst – a recent example of this is the Leading Edge for Turbines (LEFT) project aimed at a technology transfer between the helicopter industry and wind turbines of a nickel-cobalt erosion protection shield with extremely good erosion performance.
 Peter’s work was focused on validating the adhesive joint using a sub-modelling approach and cohesive zone elements.
 Fracture mechanics testing was also performed to validate the joint.

-His most recent work is the Joule Challenge, which was a BEIS funded project to investigate upscaling of floating wind turbines to 20MW.
-Peter was involved in optimisation studies on the floater and tower using an in-house code, and was also responsible for the loads calculations.
-He has an MEng in Mechanical and Design Engineering from Newcastle University, and MSc in Renewable Energy (also from Newcastle University) and a PhD from Durham University.
+He has an MEng in Mechanical and Design Engineering from Newcastle University, an MSc in Renewable Energy (also from Newcastle University) and a PhD from Durham University.
 He is also a chartered engineer (CEng).